lag47/lag47.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-My name is Lucas Silver, and I am a Postdoc researcher working with [Steve Zdancewic](https://www.cis.upenn.edu/~stevez/) at the University of Pennsylvania.
+My name is Lucas Silver, and I am a Computer Science researcher at [JHU APL](https://www.jhuapl.edu/).
+Previously, I was a PhD student and a Postdoc researcher working with [Steve Zdancewic](https://www.cis.upenn.edu/~stevez/) at the University of Pennsylvania.
 I study formal verification, the science of making sure programs do exactly what they are supposed to.